Akmyrat17/Todo/README.md

 ## Usage

-1. Run the following command to migrate your Prisma database schema:
+# 1.Run the following command to migrate your Prisma database schema:

 npm run prisma:migrate "any name"

-2. Run the following command to prepare your project for husky:
+# 2.Run the following command to prepare your project for husky:

 npm run prepare

-3. Run the following command to install the Husky commit hook:
+# 3.Run the following command to install the Husky commit hook:

 npx husky add .husky/commit-msg "npx --no -- commitlint --edit $1"